The Graduate's Roadmap: Landing Your First Job

 Step 2: Build a Proof of Work Portfolio

 A degree proves you can pass exams; a portfolio proves you can do the job.
 If you are a software developer, build 3-4 substantial projects and host them on GitHub and a live domain.
 If you are a marketer, create mock campaigns or write comprehensive case studies.
-If you are a designer, curate a strong Behance profile.
 Your portfolio is your strongest asset against applicants with more experience.

 Step 3: Master the Resume and LinkedIn